kannans89/graphql-learning/3.EnvironmentSetup/EnvSetup.md

 # Environment Setup

-To follow the examples in this tutorial you will need
+To execute the examples in this tutorial you will need-

 - A computer running Linux, macOS, or Windows.
 - A web browser, preferably the latest version of Google Chrome.